Fresh Pesto Sauce alla Genovese

 Directions

-1. Clean basil leaves by wiping with a clean damp cloth or paper towel.
+1. Clean the basil leaves by wiping them with a clean damp cloth or paper towel.
 Only wash if worried about pesticides, and then dry thoroughly.

-2. Chop pine nuts finely.
+2. Crush or chop the pine nuts finely.
 (For this you can use a blender.)

-4. Mix basil, garlic, and pine nuts together and blend lightly using mortar and pestle.
+4. Mix the basil, garlic, and pine nuts together and blend lightly using a mortar and pestle.

-5. Place in a bowl and mix well with cheese, olive oil, and salt until ingredients form a loose ball.
+5. Place it all in a bowl and mix well with the cheese, olive oil, and salt until you can form a loose ball.

 Storage